Jobhdez/core/README.md

 # zettapy
-`Zettapy` is a small toy compiler for the core of imperative languages based on the excellent book "Essentials of Compilation" by Dr. Siek.
+`Zettapy` is do far a small and very limited toy compiler for the core of imperative languages based on the excellent book "Essentials of Compilation" by Dr. Siek.
+This compiler only compiles very basic programs to an x86 AST.

 ## Progress
 It lowers: